seeatend/Skiff/README.md

 Skiff development and testing requires [Node.js](https://nodejs.org/).

 Install all the dependencies:

     `npm install`

 ### Setting up a dev environment

-`npm run mock:setup`
+    `npm run setup:mock`

 Requires Docker Engine and Docker Compose.
 See the [mock/README.md](mock/README.md) for more information.

+    `npm run build`

+The result will be a bundled js file that will include all dependencies for use in a single html script tag.

     `npm start`
-The result will be a bundled js file that will include all dependencies for use in a single html script tag.

 Start a server at project root to use the app.

-#### For development
+##### For development
     `npm run dev`

 ## Architecture/Design
 Tools